-Visit of the Congressman
+Visit of the Congressmen

 A visit by influential members of Congress in September 1889 was the most important event in Oklahoma since the Run itself.